-2.13 The Parking SPD provides further guidance to support the implementation of Policy SD22.
+- 2.14 The Parking SPD provides further guidance to support the implementation of Policy SD22.
 The SPD does not set the principle of development nor does it direct development to a specific location.
 Therefore, as with the assessment of Policy SD22 there are no linking impact pathways present and there are no HRA implications.
-A full appropriate assessment is not required.
+A full appropriate assessment is not required. - 2.15 This determination was made on 31 March 2021.